How to Sell on eBay For Beginners

 Boxes

 I get a lot of my boxes that I use for shipping at the Post Office.
-They don’t always have the right size.
+They don’t always have the correct size.
 If I need a different size box, I usually get it somewhere else.
 You can purchase them from a store or order them from Amazon.
 Below is a good pack of boxes.

 Bubble Wrap